 In 1998 the name was changed to “The Association of Chartered Physiotherapists in Therapeutic Riding” (ACPTR).
 The change was a reflection of the increased use of the horse as a therapeutic modality and also to encourage Physiotherapists not working within RDA to join the CIG.

 In 2012, ACPTR gained Conditional Recognition as a Professional Network (PN) of the CSP and in 2016 our name changed again to Chartered Physiotherapists in Therapeutic Riding and Hippotherapy (CPTRH).

 Members of CPTRH utilise the horse as a therapeutic modality within the scope of Therapeutic Riding and Hippotherapy (please see below for definitions of these terms).

-Our members have experience of working with adults and children associated with various clinical specialities including but not limited to Learning Disability, Neurology, Mental Health, and Amputees.
+Our members have experience of working with adults and children associated with a wide range of clinical specialities.

 Members of CPTRH are given the opportunity to undertake further training specific to Therapeutic Riding and Hippotherapy, and are supported to become fully competent in assessing a client in relation to the treatment and care pathway using the horse in a variety of situations.

 1. Therapeutic Riding: